 In chemistry, a reaction that occurs in the presence of a catalyst also occurs at a lower rate in the absence of that catalyst.
 For this reason, recent work in DNA strand displacement, chemical reactions networks, and population protocols \cite{TWS2015,alistarh2017robust, alistarh2020robust} have studied the notion of \textit{leakage}: When a catalytic reaction $A+B \longrightarrow A+D$ is possible, then there is some probability that a transition $B \longrightarrow D$ can occur without interacting with $A$ at all.
 This type of event, called a \concept{leak}, was introduced in \cite{TWS2015}.

 The probability with which the non-catalyzed variation of a reaction takes place is the \concept{leak rate}, which we denote by $\beta$.
-We simulate a leak as follows: At each step in time, with probability $1-\beta$, the scheduler samples an ordered pair of agents to interact with one another as described in the beginning of the Section; the rest of the time (i.e. with probability $\beta$) one agent is chosen uniformly at random from all possible agents and the \concept{leak function} $\ell: \mathcal{S} \rightarrow \mathcal{S}$ is applied to update this agent's state.
+We simulate a leak as follows: At each step with probability $1-\beta$, the scheduler samples an ordered pair of agents to interact with one another as described in the beginning of the section; the rest of the time (i.e. with probability $\beta$) one agent is chosen uniformly at random from all possible agents and the \concept{leak function} $\ell: \mathcal{S} \rightarrow \mathcal{S}$ is applied to update this agent's state.
 Note that we only consider \textit{non-catalytic} agents to be susceptible to these events.

-\textbf{Catalytic Input Model} \ In this work, we formalize a \concept{catalytic input} (CI) model consisting of $n$ catalytic agents that supply the input and $m$ worker agents that perform the computation and produce output.
+\paragraph*{Catalytic Input Model} In this work, we formalize a \concept{catalytic input} (CI) model consisting of $n$ catalytic agents that supply the input and $m$ worker agents that perform the computation and produce output.
 We define $N=m+n$ to be the total number of agents in the population.
 At each time step, the scheduler samples any two agents in the population to interact with one another.
 If two catalysts are chosen to interact, then the interaction is considered to be \concept{null} as no nontrivial state transition occurs.
 When $n=o(m)$, the probability that two catalysts are chosen to interact is upper bounded by a constant, and so the total running time of the protocol is asymptotically equivalent to the number of non-null interactions needed to reach convergence.
-In the CI model, we consider convergence to be a term that refers to the states of the worker agents only, as the catalytic agents never change state.
+In the CI model, convergence is a term that refers to the states of the worker agents only, as the catalytic agents never change state.
 Namely, for the approximate majority problem, successful convergence equates to all \textit{worker agents} being in the majority-accepting state.
 In general, we wish to obtain results that hold with high probability with respect to the \textit{total} number of agents $N$.